copperdogma/ai-feed-consolidator/docs/commands-reference.md

 # AI Feed Consolidator Commands Reference

 20240120: Updated by Cam Marsollier with Claude 3.5 Sonnet to add code quality commands
+20240320: Updated by Cam Marsollier with Claude 3.5 Sonnet to add test commands

 This document serves as the authoritative reference for commands, paths, and operations specific to the AI Feed Consolidator project.